kyclark/pfb2025/lectures/bioinfPipesLectureSimon.md

 ## Designing and Implementing a Bioinformatics Pipeline

 Say you want to automate blast runs.
+Your first challenge is to come up with an exact step by step recipe of how you would run a single blast job from the command line.
+We skip several hours of reading, research, trial and error for the sake of teaching.
 Here's an example of what we'd run in the terminal.

 ```
 # first you make a blast database from the fasta file of the sequences